This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 How to Make a Spinach Banana Smoothie

 - Add your base ingredients.
 Add spinach, peeled orange, banana, frozen cauliflower, and chilled coconut milk to your blender.
+You can also make coconut milk at home.

 - Blend until creamy.
 Start on low, then increase to high until completely smooth.
 Stop and scrape the sides if needed.